adrianco/spigo/README.md

 Benchmark result
 ================
-During setup FSM delivers three messages to each Pirate, and the message delivery rate is measured at about 650,000 msg/sec.
+At one point during setup FSM delivers three messages to each Pirate in turn, and the message delivery rate for that loop is measured at about 650,000 msg/sec.
+There are three additional messages per pirate in each run, plus whatever chatting occurs.
 ```
 $ time spigo -d=0 -p=100000
 Spigo population 100000 pirates